Sushant057/git-practice/README.md

 Hi, it's me Sushant Lamsal.
 Now, I am learning about push and pull.
 Edited README file from Github.
 This is a conflicting line from the feature-conflict branch.
+This change was made directly on GitHub.